Last updated May 23, 2023

 What should I do with my mpox test results?

-It is likely that public health will reach out to you to review isolation guidelines, provide more information about your illness, and determine if you had any close contacts who might be eligible for vaccination.
+It is likely that public health will reach out to you to review isolation guidelines, provide more information about your illness, and determine if you had any close contacts who might be recommended for vaccination.

 If you test negative, contact a health care provider to discuss other possible causes of your symptoms.